Sports & Activities Club

 Wines in the Pines

-The event begins at 6:30 p.m. with seating starting at 6:00 p.m.
-Participants should bring their own wine glass and, if they like, a nice bottle to be shared with the room during our social after the tastings.
+Both events begin at 6:30 p.m. with seating starting at 6:00 p.m.
+Participants should bring their own wine glass and, if they like, a nice bottle to be shared with the entire room during our social after the tastings.
+There is a $5 entrance fee per person, which includes door prize tickets.
+These events are for every resident in LOP and their guests over 21.

 Seating is limited and must be reserved in advance!
-To reserve seats and cheese plates, please send an email to [email protected].
-If you have any further questions, please contact Paul Petrali at (916) 628-7285.
+To reserve seats and cheese plates, send an email to [email protected].
+If you have any further questions, contact Paul Petrali at (916) 628-7285.

 Our goal is to encourage, promote, and organize activities for all ages that help bring the community together around fun sports and other social and community events.